subsquid/docs/docs/basics/processor-context.md

 ## `ctx.blocks`

 The on-chain data items (event logs and transaction call records) are grouped into blocks and canonically ordered by how the data is recorded on-chain.
-The shape data of the items is defined by the `.addXXX()` configuration methods.
+The shape of item objects is determined by the processor configuration done via the `.addXXX()` methods.

-An idiomatic use of the context API is as to iterate over blocks and for each block over items:
+An idiomatic use of the context API is to iterate first over blocks and then over items for each block:

 ```ts
 processor.run(new TypeormDatabase(), async (ctx) => {